brayfe/lpn/Introduction.md

 ### 2. Setup & Configuration
 Now that we've seen the end product, let's see what it takes to integrate Layout Per Node in a site.
 After enabling the module, visit any node type's "Edit" interface.
 A new `Layout Per Node` vertical tab appears among the others.
 After ticking the on/off checkbox, a list of all layouts registered via Drupal's Layout Discovery system appear.

-Once, enabled, a new permission definition is added to the permissions system for using the node type's layout per node.
+Once enabled, a new permission definition is added to the permissions system for using the node type's layout per node.
 In this sense, Layout Per Node is treated as simply another facet of the content building permissions stack, alongside creating, editing, and deleting node content.
 Via these permissions, a given site can allow some users to create content and others to manage its layout; another site could grant separate roles to create and layout content for each distinct node type.

 ### 3. Differences from Panels and Display Suite